Harry S. Truman Scholarship

 Maria Di Stefano

 2. Once you are nominated by your faculty representative, you may begin the application process.
-The sample online application form may be accessed here.
+See sample online application form.

 3. There will be an essay component on the application.
-Advice for preparing your best application may be accessed here.
+See Advice for preparing your best application.

 4. You will need three letters of recommendation.
 Recommendations need to be obtained from: